Music at Pennine Way Junior Academy

 Throughout the year pupils also have the opportunity to develop their music skills by: exploring a wide range of music from different periods, genres (especially music for film and television) and cultures; composing their own music using percussion instruments and the instruments they learn in class; and completing projects inspired by national initiatives like the BBC Ten Pieces and Sing Up.

 Pennine Way offers a variety of music clubs for pupils to enjoy: School Choir, School Band and Singstars choir.

 We have a successful instrumental programme delivered by visiting specialist teachers.
-Pupils have the opportunity to learn the flute, clarinet, violin, guitar and brass instruments.
+Pupils have the opportunity to learn the flute, clarinet, guitar, piano, singing and brass instruments.

 Performing to others is an important part of our pupils’ musical development and they are given the opportunity to perform in our Christmas concerts (Lower School Christmas Performance and Carols around the Tree), school assemblies, Year 6 Leaver’s Play, the Arts Showcase, in the community and even at the Genting Arena in Birmingham.

 In May 2013, Pennine Way attained the Sing Up Platinum Award for our strong emphasis on, and high standard of singing throughout the school.
 Our strength in Music was also recognised when we achieved the Artsmark Gold Award in July 2018.

 Instrumental Lessons at Pennine Way

 At Pennine Way we offer music lessons on brass, clarinet, flute, guitar, piano and singing which are delivered by specialist teachers.

 These lessons can be individual (20 minutes) or in groups (2 or 3 pupils).

 Lessons take place at lunchtime, during the last lesson of the day and after school.